john-lay/learn-z80-assembly/README.md

 Gameboy build pipeline, [RGBDS](https://github.com/rednex/rgbds/releases).

 ## Building the rom
-Clone the repo and open a terminal in the source directory and run the following commands:
+Clone the repo and open a terminal in the source directory for a given lesson and run the following commands (replacing lesson1 with the specific lesson):
 * `rgbasm -o main.o main.asm`
 * `rgblink -o lesson1.gb main.o`
 * `rgbfix -v -p 0 lesson1.gb`